Kamaaina

 No analysis available

-I looked for any parking fee, monthly parking charge, or parking rental language and found nothing.
-The remarks only mention assigned/covered parking and guest parking.
+I looked for any monthly parking fee, parking rental, or additional parking charge and found nothing.
+The remarks mention covered/assigned parking and guest parking, but no separate parking cost.

 Guest parking is confirmed by MLS data (6 of 10 listings) and multiple remark blocks that say 'ample guest parking', 'guest parking on the upper level', or 'Guests will enjoy ample guest & street parking'.
 Evidence is consistent across several agent remarks and appears to reflect an available building amenity.